Omar-p/learning-notes/aws/aws.md

 - Default retention of messages: 4 days, maximum of 14 days
 - Low latency (<10 ms on publish and receive) .
 Limitation of 256KB per message
 - Can have duplicate messages (at least once delivery, occasionally)
-- Can have out of order messages (best effort ordering)
+- Can have out of order messages ( the best effort ordering)
 - consumer can poll up to 10 messages at a time.
+  - Received message are hidden (VisibilityTimeout) for a certain period of time.
+    - if the message is not deleted within that time it will be available for other consumers.
+- DLQ can be configured to store failed messages.
+- ASGs can scale based on the number of messages in the queue.

 ## codebuild